forkkit/magpiedev/src/pages/scaling-tile38-on-kubernetes/index.md

 [Tile38](https://github.com/tidwall/tile38) is a geospatial database written in golang.
 It is designed to compute gis data with high throughput.

 For our system we needed to autoscale Tile38 from 1 instance on kubernetes to 50 or more depending on load and requests.

-Since Tile38 uses mostly CPU for calculations, it is easy to add a CPU based horizontal autoscaler on kubernetes with ease.
+Since Tile38 uses mostly CPU for calculations, it is easy to add a CPU based horizontal autoscaler on kubernetes to change the number of replicas available.

 ## leader/follower replication